simonepascucci/IoT-Internet_of_Tunnel/docs/third_delivery/Concept.md

 ## Brief Description

 Our project aims to employ a network of sensors and actuators to automate the management and monitoring of air quality and lighting conditions inside car galleries.
-We aim to offer a remote tool that enables real-time monitoring and usage, providing a convenient means for continuous surveillance and utilization.
+We aim to offer a remote tool that enables remote monitoring providing a convenient means for continuous surveillance.
 The goal of this section is to provide users with a comprehensive overview of the smart tunnel, describing the system usage from their point of view.

 ## Tunnel operator point of view